ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ### Reconstruction and cross-seeding

-If the node obtains 50%+ of all the columns, they can reconstruct the full data matrix via `recover_samples_impl` helper.
+If the node obtains 50%+ of all the columns, they can reconstruct the full data matrix via `recover_matrix` helper.

 If a node fails to sample a peer or fails to get a column on the column subnet, a node can utilize the Req/Resp message to query the missing column from other peers.